 Jane and I have just got back from a five night break, split between Verona, which was new to both of us, and Venice, which I have long contended is my favourite city in the world.
 Jane hadn’t been there before and I was a bit concerned that my overwhelming enthusiasm for the place was not going to be matched.
 We are both prone to being a bit contrary, and I wrote about how I felt when I visited one of Jane’s favourite places last summer – Aberdovey.

 However, I needn’t have worried.
-As soon as we came out of Venice’s Santa Lucia station and Jane clapped eyes on the scene of the Grand Canal and medieval churches and palaces in front of here, she instantly fell in love.
+As soon as we came out of Venice’s Santa Lucia station and Jane clapped eyes on the scene of the Grand Canal and medieval churches and palaces laid out in front of her, she instantly fell in love.
 In fact she remarked that she felt that she had just landed in a painting – a great observation.